 You're probably just as sick of that word as I am, thanks to a glut of empty-speak on the subject recently.
 It's rapidly becoming the Internet's no. 1 online marketing buzzword.
 It has been hijacked - and we want it back.

 "You need to tell stories!"
 No shit, Sherlock - but how?
-What practical advice can bloggers use?
+What practical advice can everyone use?
 What makes a good story good - and how can it be applied?
 What makes readers care?
-Exactly how can you make a story that sinks its hooks into someone so they'd follow it to the ends of the earth?
+Exactly how can you make a story that sinks its hooks into someone so they'd follow it (and you) to the ends of the earth?